chika-games/RPG-Maker-Specifications/xyz.md

 The XYZ file format is a custom image format used in RPG Maker 2000 and RPG Maker 2003.
 This simple format is palette based and stores three 8-bit color channels (red, green, and blue) for a total of 24 bits per pixel.
 The [DEFLATE](https://en.wikipedia.org/wiki/DEFLATE) compression algorithm is used to compress the file's palette and pixel data.

 XYZ files typically have the extension `.xyz`.

+This specification is part of a larger collection that can be found at the following link: [https://github.com/napen123/rpgmaker-asset-specs](https://github.com/napen123/rpgmaker-asset-specs)

 ## Data Types
 This section describes the various data types that will be used throughout this document.
 Little-endian is assumed.